jovanglig/Disaster_Response_Web_App/README.md

 # Disaster Response Pipeline Project

+### Udacity Project
+This repo contains files that pertain to the Disaster Response Pipeline Project from Udacity's Data Scientist Nanodegree programme.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.